yoshidayasutaka/mcp/samples/README.md

 A client that integrates with the Amazon Bedrock Knowledge Base MCP server.
 Code can be found in the [mcp-integration-with-kb](https://github.com/awslabs/mcp/tree/main/samples/mcp-integration-with-kb) folder.

+### AWS Step Functions Tool MCP Server

+A server that enables AI models to execute AWS Step Functions state machines as tools, allowing seamless integration with existing workflows.
+The server supports both Standard and Express workflows, and integrates with EventBridge Schema Registry for input validation.
+Code can be found in the [src/stepfunctions-tool-mcp-server](https://github.com/awslabs/mcp/tree/main/src/stepfunctions-tool-mcp-server) folder.

 ### Coming Soon

 ## Contributing